 • Annual travel credit

 A benefit of just the Southwest Priority card is a $75 travel credit each account year (meaning you can utilize the first year’s credit any time you want after receiving the card).
 This travel credit can be used for essentially any Southwest purchases, including flights, taxes or even fees when using points, so long as you use your Southwest Priority card to pay for it.

 • Upgraded boarding positions

-Southwest has a different type of seat assignment policy than most other airlines.
-There are actually no assigned seats.
-Instead, the carrier has an open seating policy where you pick your preferred seat upon boarding the plane.
-Your boarding position, which you get when you check in for your flight, determines when you board the plane.
-All passengers receive somewhere between an A1 and C60 boarding position, with A1 being first to board and C60 being last.
+Southwest has a different seat assignment policy than most other airlines — there are no assigned seats.
+Instead, the carrier has open seating, where you pick your preferred seat upon boarding the plane.
+Your boarding position — which you get when you check in for your flight — determines when you board.
+All passengers receive a boarding position between A1 and C60, with A1 being first to board and C60 being last.

-With the Southwest Performance Business card, you get four upgraded boarding positions per year to use on Southwest flights.
-This means you can purchase an A1-15 boarding position at the gate (if available) — giving you the opportunity to board the plane before most other passengers — and you'll receive a statement credit for the amount charged.
+With the Southwest Priority card specifically, you get four upgraded boarding positions per year to use on Southwest flights.
+This means you can purchase an A1-15 boarding position at the gate (if available), giving you the opportunity to board the plane before most other passengers, and you’ll receive a statement credit for the amount charged.

 Purchasing an upgraded boarding position normally costs between $30 and $50, so this benefit is worth $120 to $200 per year.

 • 20% back on inflight drinks and Wi-Fi

 Again, an exclusive benefit of the Southwest Priority card is 20% back on inflight drinks and Wi-Fi purchases.
 While this isn’t a huge savings, it could save you a few bucks over time.